Artist: Olivier Bonnard

 Site: The Bentway

 In this work, the imagery while grand and nodding to the majesty of the Lake of shining water, points to the vulnerability of underwater life within Lake Ontario.
-In this sketch we can see that the native fish species, Red Side Dace (an endangered species) are sparse, tiny and defenceless in comparison to the Hydrilla that is strong and thriving (invasive aquatic plant).
+We see the native fish species, Red Side Dace (an endangered species in Lake Ontario) are sparse, tiny and defenceless in comparison to the Hydrilla that is strong and thriving (invasive aquatic plant).
 The scale brings to the forefront a concern of a growing unbalance within the ecosystem in Lake Ontario.

 At the bottom we can see the eggs of the native fish glowing, showing that there is hope and that solutions exist to reverse the patterns that are threatening the future of this essential water resource.